 Most important to remember is that all of these activities co-exist with the military mission.
 It is vital that they be accomplished safely and within Fort Riley and Kansas Department of Wildlife, Parks, and Tourism Regulations.
-If you are new to Fort Riley, a good place start is with a visit to the Environmental Division of Public Works at bldg 407.
+If you are new to Fort Riley, a good place start is at: https://fortriley.isportsman.net